Who we are

-Turkana Indigenous People Action for Development (TIPD Kenya)
+Turkana Indigenous People Development (T.I.P.D)

 Our Core Values

-- Integrity Transparency and accountability in all our actions.
+- Integrity- Transparency and accountability in all our actions.

 - Commitment – Dedicated service to Indigenous communities.